 On this page

-The information sharing guidelines for promoting safety and wellbeing (ISG) (PDF 13.6MB) provide a consistent state-wide process for information sharing between relevant government agencies and with contracted non-government agencies where there is a risk to the safety or wellbeing of a person.
+The Ombudsman's information sharing guidelines for promoting safety and wellbeing (ISG) (PDF 13.6MB) provide a consistent state-wide process for information sharing between relevant government agencies and with contracted non-government agencies where there is a risk to the safety or wellbeing of a person.